ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 the {{I-D.ietf-alto-unified-props-new}} with some additional considerations.

 1. As a property may not exist in every ANE, it must be interpreted in the same way by the ALTO server and the ALTO client.
-Thus, when an ANE property is specified, its intended semantics MUST specify how to interpret the case that a requested ANE property does not exist in an ANE.
+Thus, for an ANE property type, its intended semantics MUST specify how to interpret the case that a requested property does not exist in an ANE.

 2. As each ANE is an aggregation of multiple network components, its properties are the aggregated results of the components' properties.
 For different ALTO